7luc9ka/bgt_bfa/README.md

 # BattlegroundTargets bfa
 BattlegroundTargets for Battle for Azeroth.

-It's not official.
-I just tried to keep this addon alive and work in bfa.
+**It's not official.** I just tried to keep this addon alive and working in bfa.

 Official addon page: https://www.curseforge.com/wow/addons/BattleGroundTargets